-Out of Network shall mean Drugs, devices, procedures, services, treatments or supplies which are not provided by a Participating Provider or approved by any of CICV Benefits Consortium's contracted managed care networks.
+Out-of-Network shall mean Drugs, devices, procedures, services, treatments or supplies which are not provided by a Participating Provider or approved by any of VPC Benefits Consortium's contracted managed care Networks.

-Out of Pocket Expense shall mean any amount of Deductible and Coinsurance that the Covered Person pays for any Covered Expense.
+Out-of-Pocket (or Out-of-Pocket Amounts/Costs/Expenses) shall mean any amount of Deductible and Coinsurance that the Covered Person or Family pays for a Covered Expense during the Calendar Year as specified in the associated SBCs.